Generating functions and triangulations for lecture hall cones: Triangulating the Lecture Hall Cone

 \section{Triangulating the Lecture Hall Cone}

 In this section we prove that the polytopes $R_n$ admit regular, flag, unimodular triangulations.
 We can represent $R_n$ as the convex hull of

-Thus, we see that the intersection of $L_{n}$ with the hyperplane $\lambda_{n-1}=1$, which arises as the convex hull of the matrix on the left above, is a sub-polytope of $R_n$ that is an embedded copy of $R_{n-1}$.
-Thus, $R_n$ is a union of two pyramids, with different heights, over $R_{n-1}$, see Figure~\ref{fig:twopyramids}.
+Thus, we see that the intersection of $R_{n}$ with the hyperplane $\lambda_{n-1}=1$, which arises as the convex hull of the matrix on the left above, is a sub-polytope of $R_n$ that is an embedded copy of $R_{n-1}$.
+Thus, $R_n$ is a union of two pyramids, with different heights, over $R_{n-1}$, pictured in Figure~\ref{fig:twopyramids}.

 Given a lattice polytope $S\subset \reals^n$, consider two integral linear functionals $\bl$ and $\bu$, where $\bl$ and $\bu$ have integer coefficients, such that $\bl\leq \bu$ on $S$.
 Define the \emph{chimney polytope}